M0rrisChang/Smart-Contract/Solidity/README.md

 ```solidity
 Jonah would fix this.
 ```
+Using "=>" to determine types of key and value.
 ### int / uint ###
 int / uint are aliases for int256 and uint256  (256 bits integer)
 ### array ###